oroinc/documentation/cookbook/how_to_add_entity_event_listeners.rst

                 if ($entity->isPrimary()) {
                     $owner = $entity->getOwner();

-                    // ... update social infos of the owner with its primary email
+                    // ... update social info of the owner with its primary email

                     // force persist
                     $em->persist($owner);